-Homemade shake and bake chicken has never been easier (or tastier) than this flavor-packed breadcrumb coating will make your chicken!
+Homemade shake and bake chicken has never been easier or tastier, thanks to this super simple DIY recipe!
+This flavor-packed breadcrumb coating will make your chicken so crunchy!
 Mix it up and coat the chicken, then bake, and you're on your way to a chicken dinner that everyone will love!
+It tastes even better than the store-bought version you remember!

 Are you a fan of fried chicken?
 I certainly am!
 What better family meal than a platter of salty, crispy, golden brown chicken and all of the amazing sides?
 I’ll tell you.
 BAKED chicken.